 In spite of the country running out of cash, the government continued to rely on its oil revenues.
 According to experts, the Venezuelan economy has shrunk by more than 50 percent in the past six years

-In May 2018, in a controversial election, Nicolás Maduro was re-elected for a second six-year term.
+In May 2018, Nicolás Maduro was re-elected for a second six-year term.
 Opposition parties deemed the electoral process fraudulent and boycotted it.
 The opposition-controlled National Assembly did not recognize Maduro’s re-election.
 Currently, the presidency is being disputed by the president of the National Assembly, Juan Guaidó, who declared himself interim president on January 23, 2019.

 2) What is happening in Venezuela?